Europe & Britain | Destination Guides

 Camino Francés (the French Way)

 The French Way is by far the most popular route and for good reason.
-It’s a spectacular walk with varied scenery plus it has great infrastructure with many hotels and restaurants along the way.
+It’s a spectacular walk with varied scenery, plus loads of nice hotels and restaurants along the way.
 It’s also popular as it’s the route which Martin Sheen’s character Tom travels in the movie ‘The Way’.

 The French Way is just over 790 km and officially starts in St Jean Pied-du-Port (where most routes from other parts of Europe converge).
 Although it begins in France, the route is mostly walked in Spain.

 You’ll cross through some of the most stunning parts of the country, including rural mountain regions and beautiful cities like Leon, Burgos and Pamplona.
-It also passes through many important pilgrimage towns like St Jean Pied-du-Port, Ponferrada, Logroño and Sarria.
+It also passes through many important pilgrimage towns like Ponferrada, Logroño and Sarria.

 Camino de Finisterre (the Finisterre Way)